-TRAINING STANDARD 33.1 The agency requires that all sworn personnel, both full and part-time, receive at least 21 hours of in-service training annually.
+The agency requires that all sworn personnel, both full and part-time, receive at least 21 hours of in-service training annually.
 This training includes, at a minimum, firearms training, legal updates, a review of the use of force and the use of deadly force.
 The agency maintains records documenting all topics that are covered during the training.

-Firearms training shall include live fire training of all authorized firearms on the firing range. sessi class profic intera Part- training can be fulfilled through the use of formalized and documented training ions where lesson plans and attendance records are maintained.
-This may include proom training, roll call or video presentations.
-Each officer must demonstrate specific ciency as established by the chief law enforcement officer.
-It is recommended that active judgment training be incorporated into the use of force/deadly force component. time officers who are full-time officers in other departments may consider in-service ng received at their full-time department toward meeting this requirement, provided
+Firearms training shall include live fire training of all authorized firearms on the firing range.

+Commentary: This training can be fulfilled through the use of formalized and documented training sessions where lesson plans and attendance records are maintained.
+This may include classroom training, roll call or video presentations.
+Each officer must demonstrate specific proficiency as established by the chief law enforcement officer.
+It is recommended that interactive judgment training be incorporated into the use of force/deadly force component.

+Part-time officers who are full-time officers in other departments may consider in-service training received at their full-time department toward meeting this requirement, provided the accredited agency can show documentation of the training received.